nickschuch/talks/pull-request-environments-with-kubernetes/overview.md

 Pull Request Environments with Kubernetes
 =========================================

-To build quality applications you need a stable pull request workflow, one facet of this workflow is the "review" stage.
+To build quality applications you need a stable pull request workflow, one stage of this workflow is the "peer review".
-Pull request environments are a tool which allow you, the developer, to demonstrate your proposed changes to the rest of the team during that review stage.
+Pull request environments are a tool which allow you, the developer, to demonstrate your proposed changes to the rest of the team during this peer review stage.

-PreviousNext have invested heavily in this workflow and the tooling required to support it.
+PreviousNext is invested heavily in this workflow and the tooling required to support it.
 This talk will introduce you to the tools and techniques required to successfully run pull request environments.

 ## What will you get out of this talk